 For example, many growers use potassium silicate in their growing equation.
 Potassium silicate (K Sil) is highly alkaline.
 Because of this it raises pH, requiring pH down to correct the increase in pH the addition of K Sil causes.
-We recently calculated that by using a powder potassium silicate product (Agsil 16H) to provide 22 ppm of Si (50 ppm SiO2) to solution when pH adjusting down, after the addition of Agsil 16H, we were adding approximately 8 ppm of plant available P to solution through the use of phosphoric acid.
-When considering that P requirement during the height of flower (bulking/swelling) is about 75 ppm, 8 ppm of elemental P being added to solution through the use of phosphoric acid makes up 10% of the plant’s P requirement.
+We recently calculated that by using a powder potassium silicate product (Agsil 16H) to provide 22 ppm of Si (50 ppm SiO2) to solution when pH adjusting down, after the addition of Agsil 16H, we were adding approximately 8 ppm of elemental P to solution through the use of phosphoric acid.
+When considering that the P requirement of cannabis, during the height of flower (bulking/swelling), is about 75 ppm, 8 ppm of elemental P being added to solution through the use of phosphoric acid makes up about 10% of the plant’s P requirement.

 Calculating Application Rate of Phosphoric Acid and P Contribution to Solution